luciagodoy/TP-3k01-Gasparetti-Godoy-Torres-Propuesta/proposal.md

 ## Grupo
 ### Integrantes
-* Legajo - Gasparetti, María Victoria
+* 54049 - Gasparetti, María Victoria
 * 54095 - Godoy, Lucía María
 * Legajo - Torres, Matías